 - 13.1.
-The term 'Chair' refers to the person appointed under this paragraph as Chair of the relevant Trust Board/Trust Board Committee or Academy Committee - 13.2.
-The Trust Board and each Trust Board Committee shall at the first meeting of each year elect a Trustee to act as chair subject to annual re-election - 13.3.
-The Trust Board shall at the first meeting of each academic year appoint a vice chair - 13.4.
-Academy Committee governors shall at the first meeting of each academic year recommend to the Governance and Partnership Committee for approval the appointment of an Academy Committee governor to act as Chair of the Academy Committee - 13.5 An Academy Committee may choose to appoint a vice-chair
+The term 'chair' refers to the person appointed under this paragraph as chair of the relevant Trust board/Trust board committee or academy committee. - 13.2.
+The Trust board and each Trust board committee shall at the first meeting of each year elect a Trustee to act as chair subject to annual re-election. - 13.3.
+The Trust board shall at the first meeting of each academic year appoint a vice chair.

-- 13.6.
-The Chair of the Trust Board and the Chair of each Trust Board Committee or Academy Committee shall serve a maximum of 4 years. - 13.7.
-No person may act as Chair of the Trust Board, its Committees, or an Academy Committee if they are an employee of the Trust. - 13.8 No person may act as Chair of the Trust Board or a Trust Board Committee unless they are also a Trustee - 13.9.
-The Board or committee will elect a temporary replacement from among the attendees present at any meeting where the Chair is absent. - 13.10 The chair of the trust board will be subject to an annual performance review by the Members of the Trust - 13.11 The chair of each academy committee will be subject to an annual 360-degree review by governors on the academy committee which will be reviewed by the Chair of the Trust Board
+- 13.4.
+Academy committee governors shall at the first meeting of each academic year recommend to the governance and partnership committee for approval the appointment of an academy committee governor to act as chair of the academy committee. - 13.5 An academy committee may choose to appoint a vice-chair. - 13.6.
+The chair of the Trust board and the chair of each Trust board committee or academy committee shall serve a maximum of four years (re-set 01.01.2021). - 13.7.
+No person may act as chair of the Trust board, its committees, or an academy committee if they are an employee of the Trust. - 13.8 No person may act as chair of the Trust board or a Trust board committee unless they are also a Trustee. - 13.9.
+The board or committee will elect a temporary replacement from among the attendees present at any meeting where the chair is absent. - 13.10 The chair of the Trust board will be subject to an annual performance review by the members of the Trust. - 13.11 The chair of each academy committee will be subject to an annual 360-degree review by governors on the academy committee which will be reviewed by the chair of the Trust board.

-14. Authority, remit and responsibilities of the Trust Board and Academy Committees
+14 Authority, remit and responsibilities of the Trust board and academy committees

 - 14.1.
-Each Committee shall be responsible for the matters as set out in the Scheme of Delegation and this Terms of Reference - 14.2.
-Each Committee is authorised by the Trust Board to: - · carry on any activity authorised by these Terms of Reference; and - seek any appropriate information that it properly requires to carry out its role from any senior employee of the Trust and all senior employees shall be directed to co-operate with any request made. - 14.3.
-Except with the consent of the Trust Board, any Committees may not establish subcommittees, except for working parties which have no delegated authority, and which must report to the Board/Committee that appointed them.
+Each committee shall be responsible for the matters as set out in the scheme of delegation and this terms of reference. - 14.2.
+Each committee is authorised by the Trust board to: - carry on any activity authorised by these terms of reference; and - seek any appropriate information that it properly requires to carry out its role from any senior employee of the Trust and all senior employees shall be directed to co-operate with any request made. - 14.3.
+Except with the consent of the Trust board, any committees may not establish subcommittees, except for working parties which have no delegated authority, and which must report to the board/committee that appointed them.

-15. Proceedings of Trust Board Committee and Academy Committee meetings (The Committees)
+15 Proceedings of Trust board committee and academy committee meetings (the committees)